 Marlon Brando (1924–2004)

-Marlon Brando revolutionized the craft of acting with his raw, naturalistic performances and profound emotional depth.
-Known for his method acting approach, Brando’s roles in “A Streetcar Named Wish” and “On the Waterfront” showcased his ability to embody complex characters with authenticity and intensity.
-Marlon Brando later work, including the iconic role of Vito Corleone in “The Godfather,” solidified his legacy as one of the greatest actors of all time.
+Marlon Brando reformed the as well as of acting with his raw, vivid performances and profound emotional depth.
+Known for his methodical speaking, Marlon Brando roles in “A Pad Named Wish” and “On the Bank” showed his ability to take in web characters authentically and intensely.
+His later work, plus the famous role of Vito Corleone in “The Allah,” solidified his gift as one of the most important actors of all time.

 Henry Fonda (1905–1982)